poppysec/poppysec.github.io/_posts/2022-04-26-ProvingGrounds-Jacko.md

 [09:03:05] 200 -  937B  - /physican/login.do
 ```

-port 80 - IIS 10
+On port 80 - we have an IIS 10 webserver containing the documentation for H2.

 ![]({{site.baseurl}}/assets/resources/Pasted%20image%2020220425091527.png)

-Seems to just contain the Tutorial and License etc. Nothing interesting.

 Using dirsearch for further enumeration:
 ```bash